ninalutz/ImageAnalysisImporium/README.md

 This script takes in a collection of images and outputs the average of them, centering and scaling images of different sizes together.
 This utilizes a composite methodology to give an overall summation of a collection of images.

 #### ocr_batch.py - Wilson Chen, Nina Lutz
+This script takes in a collection of images and outputs a CSV with their text and extracts text from each

-#### edges.py - Zayna Lughod, Nina Lutz
+#### edges.py and edges_batch.py - Zayna Lughod, Nina Lutz
-This script takes in images and outputs their Canny edges
+This script takes in images and outputs their Canny edges.
+The batch version does this for a batch of images and resaves them.

 #### gridparse.py - Nina Lutz
-#### colorquant.py - Jordyn Padzensky
+This script allows for a user to split an image from a grid into separate images